monsoonmaelstrom/book2/book2.md

 She shrugs.

-The room isn’t looking quite as full since we’ve just been sitting against the wall not doing anything interesting.
+The room isn’t looking quite as full since we’ve been sitting against the wall not doing anything interesting.
 And by we, I mean me.
 I don’t think anyone is here because of Amelia.

 “Shall we?”
 I ask nodding toward the mat.